-Correctional facilities face a new, emerging threat from drones: the threat of contraband delivered through a novel technique, and the concern for the safety of inmates and staff.
-Delivery by drone opens a new delivery channel that’s already being exploited in prisons and jails around the world.
-Even though they have robust security infrastructure, drones can easily bypass even the highest security by simply flying over the top and into the facility.
+Correctional facilities face a new threat: contraband delivered by drones.
+Contraband isn’t new, but drones are already being exploited in prisons and jails around the world.
+Even though correctional facilities have robust physical security infrastructure, drones can easily bypass even the highest security installations by simply flying over the top into a facility.

-Like all prisons, Suffolk County jail has elaborate security provisions on the ground — high walls with razor wire, security cameras, spots etc. — but above the fence the airspace was completely unprotected.
+Like all prisons, Suffolk County Corrections has elaborate security provisions on the ground — high walls with razor wire, security cameras, spots etc. — but above the fence the airspace was completely unprotected.

 After deploying Dedrone, the opportunity for contraband delivery is greatly reduced.
 The prison receives valuable data on drone activities on the site, for example number of drone intrusions, times, drone models, recurring drones.
-Searches can be carried out selectively, which greatly facilitates the work of staff.
+Searches are performed selectively, greatly facilitating the work of staff.

 Dedrone RF Sensors detect drones up to a mile away and give early warning of drone-based threats, often even before the drone takes off.

 Warnings and alerts are triggered automatically and can be sent to a mobile phone, monitoring platform, or any API-compatible system.